microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 These optimizations interact: for example if inlining to optimize breadth first traversal, the depth of the tree of blobs will tend to be as high as the logical tree's depth, so indirection on blob handles will be more useful.

-For N nodes, if 1 in 20 blobs' handles were randomly indirect, and we fit an average of 100 nodes in a blob, and the indirection b-tree is of branching factor 200 (4KB pages, 20 byte handle) we get:
+For N nodes, if 1 in 20 blobs' handles were randomly indirect, and we fit an average of 100 nodes in a blob, and the indirection b-tree is of branching factor 200 (4KB blobs, 20 byte handle) we get:

 -   N / 100 blobs
 -   N / 2000 indirect blob references
 -   log(200, N / 2000) deep indirection table.
-(First page gets us to 400k nodes, 4 deep covers 3.2 trillion nodes)
+(First blob gets us to 400k nodes, 4 deep covers 3.2 trillion nodes)
 -   on average traversing an edge between nodes does 1 / 100 + log(200, N / 2000) / 2000 handle dereferences (assuming nothing is cached).
 (For 1M nodes, thats ~0.01)
 -   40 bytes per node in main tree
 -   ~0.01 bytes of indirection table per node
--   average pages updated on single change: ~20 (This might be acceptable if we batch updates, only writing batches when summarizing, since that would deduplicate a lot of intermediate updates.
+-   average blobs updated on single change: ~20 (This might be acceptable if we batch updates, only writing batches when summarizing, since that would deduplicate a lot of intermediate updates.
     Also optimizing where indirection is used (instead of random) would also help a lot here).

 Same stats with every handle indirect:

 -   N / 100 blobs
 -   N / 100 indirect blob references
 -   log(200, N / 100) deep indirection table.
-(First page gets us to 20k nodes, 4 deep covers 160 million nodes)
+(First blob gets us to 20k nodes, 4 deep covers 160 million nodes)
 -   on average traversing an edge between nodes does 1 / 100 + log(200, N / 100) / 100 handle dereferences (assuming nothing is cached).
 (For 1M nodes, thats ~0.027)
 -   40 bytes per node in main tree
 -   ~0.2 bytes of indirection table per node
--   average pages updated on single change: 1 + ceil(log(200, N / 100)).
+-   average blobs updated on single change: 1 + ceil(log(200, N / 100)).
 Thats 2 upt to 20k nodes, 5 for 160 million.

+#### key value store vs. immutable blob store

-If using a key value store instead of an immutable blob store, all pages references can be indirect and the indirection table effectively becomes an implementation detail of the key value store.
+If using a mutable key value store (ex: IndexedDB), instead of an immutable blob store, it becomes possible to update blobs instead of just creating new ones.
+This ability can be used for all blobs instead of having to manually implement it with the indirection table.
-This removes the extra log(N) network round trips indirection adds to pages (and replaces it with log(N) disk accesses on the server).
+This removes the extra log(N) network round trips indirection adds to blobs (and replaces it with log(N) disk accesses on the server).
-There are also additional options to update blobs in place for the actual edits (ex: appending deltas or overwriting with new content if it fits).
+There is however a downside: if the ability to reference old versions of the tree is desired, the key value store must provide this itself.
+There are some also ways to benefit from key value store that supports updating values that don't have this downside (ex: appending deltas to blobs when they fit instead of making new versions, and determining if such deltas should be applied when reading the tree).

 ### Path B-Tree